August 28, 2018 Canon Australia uses Image Recognition to let photo exhibition visitors scan and purchase pictures

 The photo collection Girt by Sea, a collaboration by photographers Denis Glennon and Tony Hewitt and Canon Australia aimed to show the trip the two photographers did in a light Cessna aircraft, circumnavigating the island continent of Australia for 31 days.

 The “girt by sea” expression included in Australia’s national anthem Advance Australia Fair had always fascinated Tony.
 Therefore, he decided to undertake the adventure alongside Denis and capture all the images from both sides of the plane.

 The pictures taken from a bird’s eye view were narrowed down to the most impressive 100.
 These are the ones that better illustrate the beauty of the Australian coast.
 The exhibition was presented for the first time in Australia’s capital city, in the Paddington Town Hall.
 It is currently in Hyatt Gallery, in Sydney, until 4th September.

 The long-cherished dream project of Tony received the support and sponsorship of Canon, leading global provider in the fields of professional and consumer imaging equipment.

-When considering the exhibition, the main idea of Canon was to provide a special experience to visitors in order to better engage with them and create a smooth journey from the exposition to the online store, where visitors can purchase their favorite images to be printed and delivered to their home.
+When considering the exhibition, the main idea of Canon was to provide a special experience to visitors.
+The aim was to better engage with them with visual mobile technologies and create a smooth journey from the exposition to the online store.
+There, visitors can purchase their favorite images to be printed and delivered to their home.

 According to Nina Spannari, Assistant General Manager in Digital Area at Canon, the company was looking for a truly innovative way to showcase the extraordinary exhibitions planned.